 How We Help (Adult) Children by Allowing Them to Suffer

 If you google something such as, “Is it okay to allow children to suffer?”, you might be surprised by the number of experts who answer, “Yes!”
 For example, psychologist Gordon Neufeld argues that a child needs to learn “futility.”
 The child will, of course, suffer when faced with futility, but it is necessary for healthy development.

-Psychologists have come up with some cute names for parents who do not allow their children to fail or to experience futility, such as helicopter parents (hovering), snowplow (leveling barriers), or lawnmower parents (smoothing the way).
-These parents are overprotective.
-According to research, helicopter/snowplow/lawnmower parenting produces kids who develop a sense of entitlement, inability to deal with failure, poor problem-solving skills, a weak sense of responsibility, anxiety, and a lack of toughness.
+Psychologists have come up with some cute names for parents who do not allow their children to fail or to experience futility, such as helicopter parents (hovering), snowplow (levelling barriers), or lawnmower parents (smoothing the way).
+These parents are simply overprotective.
+According to research, helicopter/snowplow/lawnmower parenting produces kids who develop a sense of entitlement, an inability to deal with failure, poor problem-solving skills, a weak sense of responsibility, anxiety, and a lack of toughness.